Executive Order 9835: Outcome of the order

 Between 1948 and 1958, the FBI ran initial reviews of 4.5 million government employees and, on an annual basis, another 500,000 applicants for government positions.
 It conducted 27,000 field investigations.
 Besides those officially terminated as a result of investigations, around 5,000 federal employees offered voluntary resignations in light of the investigations.
 Most of the resignations took places at hearings conducted by Congressional committees.
-According to one historian, "By mid-1952, when more than 4 million people, actual or prospective employees, had gone through the check, boards had … dismissed or denied employment to 378….
-None of the discharged cases led to discovery of espionage."
+According to one historian, "By mid-1952, when more than 4 million people, actual or prospective employees, had gone through the check, boards had…dismissed or denied employment to 378…None of the discharged cases led to discovery of espionage."

 The executive order said: "maximum protection must be afforded the United States against infiltration of disloyal persons into the ranks of its employees, and equal protection from unfounded accusations of disloyalty must be afforded the loyal employees."
 But those protections were deemed inadequate, as objections surfaced regarding the lack of due process protections resulting from the departmental loyalty board procedures.
 One complaint concerned the lack of opportunity to confront those anonymous informants that EO 9835 protected from being named to the accused.

-Initially, both the D.C.
+In 1950, the D.C.
 Circuit Court affirmed the procedures of EO 9835 in Bailey v.
-Richardson in 1950, and a tie in the U.S. Supreme Court allowed that ruling to stand.
+Richardson, and a tie in the U.S. Supreme Court allowed that ruling to stand.
 In 1955, the Supreme Court held in Peters v.
 Hobby that the removal of a consultant to the Civil Service Commission by the commission's Loyalty Review Board was invalid.
 The case had little impact, since by then the Loyalty Review Board was only defending old cases and had been dismantled by a 1953 Executive Order.

 Revocation and Repeal

-The order Executive Order 10450, signed by President Eisenhower in April 1953, revoked Executive Order 9835 and extended the restrictions to all other jobs in the US government.
+Executive Order 10450, signed by President Eisenhower in April 1953, revoked Executive Order 9835 and extended the restrictions to all other jobs in the US government.
 However, both Executive Order 9835 and Executive Order 10450 were later repealed when US President Bill Clinton signed Executive Order 12968 in 1995 and Executive Order 13087 in 1998.
-The enforcement of employment suspension for issues such as sexual perversion was also weakened by the US Supreme Court's Cole v Young ruling in 1956 and the US Civil Service Commission formally reversed its discriminatory hiring policy against gays and lesbians in 1975.
-In 1977, under the guidance of Jimmy Carter, Executive Order 9835's provision which enforced the barring of employment of gays in the foreign service, as well as a policy which required the Internal Revenue Service to enforce LGBT education and charity groups to publicly state that homosexuality is a "sickness, disturbance, or diseased pathology," was repealed.